Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Lenovo: Save as much as 68% on choose doorbusters.

-• Newegg: A variety of electronics, from PCs to peripherals, are on sale for the weekend.
+• Newegg: A spread of electronics, from PCs to peripherals, are on sale for the weekend.

-• Samsung: Save on a variety of tech from the model, together with on pre-orders of recent Galaxy S22 telephones.
+• Samsung: Save on a spread of tech from the model, together with on pre-orders of recent Galaxy S22 telephones.